 When designing environments, activities, projects, or tools for exploring foreign cultures and learning a second language, I am inspired and motivated by five important principles, and technology plays an important role in all of them: (1) Advanced technologies promote the agency of language learners, helping to build motivation and confidence; (2) Learning activities are more fruitful when students create something real, an artifact connected to the real world; (3) Good language learning promotes the learners’ realization of individual values, group values, and community values (including global and foreign values), and challenges the students to critically explore these values; (4) A caring and safe atmosphere promotes better learning outcomes; (5) Students must join the new culture of learning, becoming autonomous learners who acquire healthy habits and skills for life-long learning.

-I believe that advanced technologies promote the agency of language learners, inspiring them to pursue a more meaningful language learning experience.
-I agree with Young, Barab, and Garett, who say that “motivation, like problem solving, can best be described as an interaction arising from an intentionally driven agent perceiving and acting within an information-rich ecosystem” (2000, p.
-165).
+I believe that advanced technologies promote the agency of language learners, inspiring them to pursue a more meaningful and effective language learning experience.
+I agree with Leo Van Lier who said, “learning depends on the activity and the initiative of the learner, more so than on any inputs that are transmitted to the learner by a teacher or a textbook” (2008, p.
+163).
 I think that instructors have a responsibility to provide environments for students where numerous actions are possible, information is abundant, and progress toward short and long-term goals is manifest by countless affordances.
-In my opinion, advanced technologies are indispensable in providing motivational environments for students.
+And in my opinion, advanced technologies are indispensable for stimulating the agency of students in any learning environments.
 Technology is fun, exciting, and rewarding in many ways.

 I believe that language learning activities are more fruitful when they are connected to the real world and students make something real.
 I am inspired by Hay and Barab’s exploration (2001) of constructivist learning environments that show the benefits of apprenticeship and other forms of learning by creating something real.
 When students create an “artifact or shareable product,” (Hay and Barab, 2001, p.283) they invest more energy, care, and thought into its design and final form.
 Hay and Barab say that technology serves as a “cognitive medium” (2001, p.
 283) for the sharing and exploration of ideas in the group work that produces these artifacts.
 In this way, technology is an ideal tool for apprenticeship or constructivist learning because ideas can be explored, changed, deleted, saved, manipulated, copied, colored, duplicated, remixed, saved, photoshopped, and co-created ad infinitum.